xtpclark/updater/utilities/AutoUpdate/README.md

 ======================================
 INSTRUCTIONS
 ======================================
+* Requires X libraries and Xvfb for headless operation on a machine without gui/Xserver

 1] You must use the version of xTuple Updater that allows the headless flag to be utilized 2] Each target system must have the metric headlessUpdate set to true (t)